blakelower/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+The difference betweeen map and forEach is that map returns a new array and forEach doesnt return anything new.

 2. What is the difference between a function and a method?
+A method is a function of a function since everything in JS is an object

 3. What is closure?
+Closure is a special feature in JS where an inner function has access to an outer function.
 4. Describe the four rules of the 'this' keyword.
+Theres global, implicit, explicit, and new binding.
+global: "this" would be the window obj.
+implicit: obj before . "this"
+explicit: "this" is explicitley defined
+new: returned by the constructor function

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? the super keyword is used to call the methods of the parent keywords.
 ## Project Set up

 Follow these steps to set up and work on your project: